emmanuelrosa/gossip-appimage/README.md

 2. Make `nix-portable` executable: Ex. `chmod u+x ./nix-portable`
 3. Run `./nix-portable nix-shell -p nix`
 4. Now you're in a shell with Nix available in your $PATH.
 To build the AppImage, run `nix build github:emmanuelrosa/gossip-appimage#gossip-minimal-appimage`
 5. The build process will create a symlink named `result` pointing to the AppImage in the Nix store.
-The Nix store won't be available once your exit `nix-portable`, therefore, you'll need to copy the AppImage out of the Nix store.
-Run `cp ./result ./Gossip-minimal.AppImage`
+Run `cp ./result ./Gossip-minimal-x86_64.AppImage`
 6. Now, exit `nix-portable` by executing `exit`
 7. Finally, make the AppImage executable.
-Ex. `chmod u+x Gossip-minimal.AppImage`
+Ex. `chmod u+x Gossip-minimal-x86_64.AppImage`

-Now you can execute the `Gossip-minimal.AppImage`!
+Now you can execute the `Gossip-minimal-x86_64.AppImage`!

+To run the AppImage you need a host Linux operating system with:

+- A Linux kernel with support for fuse (CONFIG_FUSE_FS), mount namespaces (CONFIG_MNT_NS) and user namespaces (CONFIG_UTS_NS).
+- The FUSE utilities, namely `fusermount`.
+It's probably contained in a package named `fuse`.
+- A Mesa OpenGL DRI driver for your GPU.
+Gossip is not visually demanding, so you don't need hardware acceleration.
+The Mesa llvmpipe software renderer is enough; If you can run `glxgears`, then you're good to go.

+Note: The AppImage includes the Mesa OpenGL drivers, and Gossip will use them (because loading the host OS drivers is unreliable).
+But, you also need the drivers on the host OS so that Xorg can find them and configure itself correctly.
+Also, if you end up having to install the Mesa OpenGL drivers, you'll need to restart Xorg for the change to take effect.

+To clean up the build artifacts, delete the symlink `result`, the executable `nix-portable`, and the directory `$HOME/.nix-portable`.

+## Packages

+This Nix flake includes the following packages:

+- **gossip-minimal-nixgl**: This is a wrapper which launches Gossip using **nanoNixGL**, which is a tiny version of [nixGL](https://github.com/nix-community/nixGL). nixGL makes it so that Nix packages which depend on OpenGL can run on Linux distributions other than NixOS, as long as the Nix package manager is installed.
+- **gossip-minimal-appimage**: This is an AppImage of **gossip-minimal-nixgl**.
+No Nix store is required on the host OS to run the AppImage.
+- **gossip-minimal-shell-appimage**: This is the same as **gossip-minimal-appimage** but instead of running Gossip it drops you into a busybox shell.
+This package is for troubleshooting the chroot environment under which Gossip runs.

+Why is the AppImage named minimal?
+The AppImage is based on the Gossip Debian package, which doesn't have all of the compile-time options enabled.
+The name *minimal* leaves room for another AppImage which contains *all* of the Gossip compile-time options enabled.
+This would be a mega-fat AppImage.

+## Why is the AppImage so fat?

+This AppImage is built with the Nix package manager.
+Nix can be thought of as a build system which *leaves no dependency behind*.
+This means that Nix naturally builds packages with full awareness of every single required dependency.
+In fact, it's very difficult to get Nix to ignore a dependency.
+There's really no other package manager, except perhaps guix, which can do that :)

+This leads to an AppImage which, true to the pure vision of an executable which runs everywhere, contains all of it's dependencies.
+The price to pay for this robustness is an AppImage which weighs in at about 370 MB.

-## Supported Linux distributions
+## "Supported" Linux distributions

 This Gossip AppImage has been spotted in the wild running on the following x64_64 Linux distros:

 - Fedora 39 [^1]
 - Manjaro
 - Ubuntu 23.10
+- Void Linux (musl)

+Yes, that's right!
+A single AppImage can run on glibc and musl.
+That's because the AppImage *includes* glibc.
+Unfortunately, I haven't had success with Alpine Linux, though :(

-If you run the AppImage successfully on another Linux distro, let me know at npub18eynzyyrx0v46qjnvtj6mvekpxlfnkq06e3zfd6q9487vty0lfaszucvu7
+If you run the AppImage successfully on another Linux distro, let me know the juicy details at npub18eynzyyrx0v46qjnvtj6mvekpxlfnkq06e3zfd6q9487vty0lfaszucvu7

 [^1]: By default the Fedora installer uses BTRFS with asynchronous discards for the root filesystem.
 This is not ideal for Gossip because it uses a database which makes heavy use of random writes.
 BTRFS random write IO throughput is supar with asynchronous discards disabled.
 With asynchronous discards enabled, the performance is *TERRIBLE!* In short, it causes Gossip to hang while using the database.
 If the root filesystem is something else, such as ext4 or xfs, then Gossip works just fine on Fedora.